Pizotifen: Other uses

+Pizotifen might be useful as a hallucinogen antidote or "trip killer" in blocking the effects of serotonergic psychedelics like psilocybin.
+It might also be useful in the treatment of MDMA overdose.

 Contraindications

 Caution is required in patients having closed angle glaucoma and in patients with a predisposition to urinary retention as the medication exhibits a relatively small anticholinergic effect.
 Dose adjustment is required in people who have chronic kidney disease.
 Liver injury has also been reported.
 Pizotifen treatment should be discontinued if there is any clinical evidence of liver dysfunction during treatment.
 Caution is advised in patients having a history of epilepsy.

 Withdrawal symptoms like depression, tremor, nausea, anxiety, malaise, dizziness, sleep disorder and weight decrease have been reported following abrupt cessation of pizotifen.

-Pizotifen is contraindicated in patients who suffer from hypersensitivity to any of its components, also Pizotifen is contraindicated in gastric outlet obstruction, pregnancy, angle-closure glaucoma and difficulty urinating.
+Pizotifen is contraindicated in patients who suffer from hypersensitivity to any of its components or have gastric outlet obstruction, angle-closure glaucoma, and difficulty urinating.
+In addition, women who are pregnant should not take pizotifen.